- About Us

 Our wish is to make this retreat accessible to anyone who would like to attend.
 We offer a ‘You Choose’ fee option for this course, charging a minimum of just $15 per night.
 Those who can contribute more, however, help IMS to continue offering financial aid to as many people as possible.

 Ajahn Sucitto became a bhikkhu in Thailand in 1976.
-He has been closely associated with Ajahn Sumedho for over 30 years, and is currently abbot of Cittaviveka Buddhist Monastery in Chithurst, England.
+He has been closely associated with Ajahn Sumedho for over 30 years, and was abbot of Cittaviveka Buddhist Monastery in Chithurst, England.
 He has taught at IMS since 1989.

 Ajahn Jayanto entered the monastic community in 1989, training under Ajahn Sumedho and others in the Ajahn Chah forest monasteries in the UK and Thailand.
-Normally at Amaravati in England, he is also involved in exploring the prospects for a branch forest monastery in New England.
+He is the abbot of Temple Forest Monastery, a newly-established branch monastery in the town of Temple, New Hampshire.